 - Citi Simplicity® Card: Great for long intro APR offer

 How to build credit after a balance transfer

 So, you’ve completed a balance transfer.
 That’s awesome!
 But before patting yourself on the back, there’s some work left to do.

-As you pay down your debt, consider keeping all your cards open, which will show your positive payment history, help boost the average age of your accounts and help you maintain a low overall credit utilization (all potentially great for your credit).
+As you pay down your debt, consider keeping all your cards open — even the ones you transferred balances from.
+Keeping your accounts open can help show your positive payment history, boost the average age of your accounts, and maintain a low overall credit utilization (all potentially great for your credit).

-Paying your credit card bill on time every month may also boost your credit, as payment history accounts for a significant impact on your scores.
-And when you finally pay off that debt, your amounts owed will fall, which may also positively impact your credit.
+Paying your credit card bill on time and in full every month can also boost your credit, as payment history has a significant impact on your scores.
+And when you finally pay off that debt, your amounts owed will fall, which can also positively impact your credit.